stateandprove/opencre-sdk/README.md

 # Output: 'rest/v5/'
 ```

-> **Note:**
-Ensure that you modify the settings appropriately based on your requirements.
+> :warning: **Warning:** Ensure that you modify the settings appropriately based on your requirements.
 Incorrect settings might lead to unexpected behavior or errors when interacting with the OpenCRE platform.

 ### Retrieve root CREs